apache/lucenenet/websites/site/quick-start/tutorial.md

 > As mentioned earlier, if you are not running .NET 6.0 SDK or later you will need to modify the above code in the following two ways: 1) Program.cs file will need to have a namespace, Program class and a static void main method.
 See Microsoft docs [here](https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio?pivots=dotnet-5-0#code-try-3) for details; and 2) you will need to add [braces to the using statements](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-statement#example).

 ### Code Walkthrough
-Before running the code let’s talk about what it does.
+Before running the code let's talk about what it does.

 The using declarations at the top of the file specify the various namespaces we are going to use.
-Then we have this block of code that basically specifies that our Lucene.NET index will be in a subdirectory called “example_index”.
+Then we have this block of code that basically specifies that our Lucene.NET index will be in a subdirectory called "example_index".

  ```c#
 // Specify the compatibility version we want